virkillz/tinytavern/README.md

 1. Register at [OpenRouter](https://openrouter.ai/)
 2. Get your API key from the dashboard
-3. In the app, go to Settings → Add your API key
+3. In the app, go to Settings → LLM Provider → Add your API key
 4. Choose from 60+ free models available

 #### Ollama